 Anatomical Heart Realism

 Explore the beauty of the human body by painting anatomical hearts with realistic details.
 This idea challenges traditional heart symbols and is a real conversation starter at my workshops.
+If you prefer mythical creatures over anatomy, try exploring some easy dragon painting ideas.

 Galaxy Heart Designs